BlueHorn07/bluehorn07.github.io/_posts/development/kafka/2025-06-22-why-replace-zookeeper-with-kraft.md

 "Primary-backup" replication algorithm
 - single leader replica takes all of the incoming writes
 - and tries to replicate them to other replicas as its followers.
-- after the followers have acks, the leader considers it committed and returns to writing ot its client.
+- after the followers have acks, the leader considers it committed and returns to writing to its client.
 ^the metadata log also takes this procedure also!

 "Quorum" replication algorithm